 Before long the limestone was worn right down to the original hard sea-bed, leaving high perpendicular cliffs on either side.
 The plateaux separating these rivers are the remains of the limestone sheet and are called “causses”.

-The rock here is very porous so that rain, instead of forming streams, soaks into the ground, working its way down through countless tunnels and chambers, until it reaches the hard base-rock, where it emerges at the base of the cliffs as cold, powerful springs.
+The rock here is very porous so that rain, instead of forming streams, soaks into the ground, percolating down through countless tunnels and chambers, until it reaches the hard base-rock, where it emerges at the base of the cliffs as cold, powerful springs.

 The land on the causses therefore has an arid, stunted look, whereas the river valleys are gardens of Eden.